 Fine-tune your billing strategy to take pay-day into consideration

-If you’re accepting credit cards in store, or at the point of sale (POS), you’ll want to ensure the process is quick and easy.
+If you’re accepting cards in store, or in-person, you’ll want to ensure the process is quick and easy.
 Long queues are a big turn off for shoppers and, in a world of social distancing, unnecessary interaction should be kept to a minimum.
-Here’s how to optimise your credit card processing in store:
+Here’s how to optimize your card processing in person:

 Tap-to-pay is standard these days, and, since everyone wants to keep their distance, you can take contactless one step further and let customers pay via self-service kiosks.

-Ewallets are easy to use and secure.
+Digital wallets are easy to use and secure.
 Apple Pay and Google Pay™️ have the added benefit of helping to blur the lines between online and point of sale transactions so your customer can move seamlessly between the two.
 Amazon Pay lets customers pay using information already stored in their Amazon account.
-In all cases, they remove the need for customers to go digging around in their wallets.
+In all cases, they remove the need for customers to go digging around in their purse.

 There’s a lot to be said for bringing the payment to the customer and not sending them off to join the back of a queue.
 Mobile point of sale (mPOS) terminals provide greater flexibility by letting you take payment from anywhere.
 Now, there’s a new generation of smartphone-style terminals that let you manage several POS functionalities from one device.

-Data-driven fraud defence and authorisation rate optimisation come as standard.
+Data-driven fraud defense and authorization rate optimization come as standard.
 You don’t need to be a payments whiz; these tools work automatically.
 We’ll dig into the data and suggest adjustments to your settings.

 Whether you’re integrating via your ecommerce platform, using our drag-and-drop elements, or building your own payments experience with our API, we’ve got you covered.
 And there’s always someone on hand to offer guidance if needed.
 Every customer gets a ‘first 90 days’ set-up service to make sure you’re set up for success, and you’ll always have access to ongoing support.